-The design of your single storey extension is the most important decision you will make when planning your project.
+Choosing the design of your single storey extension is the most important decision you will make when planning your project.
 Your extension's design will dictate not just its appearance, but also how long it might take to build and how much it will cost.
 So it pays to make sure you are happy with the design of the extension, the materials you use and its cost-effectiveness.
-Don't forget, too, that your extension's design can even raise – or lower – the value of the property.
+Don't forget, too, that your extension's design can even raise – or lower – the value of your property.

 For info on planning and costing your extension, read our essential guide.

 What do you want from your extension's design?

 ‘It is good to have a brief for your designer, but this can be loose,’ says Alan.
 ‘If you want an open-plan layout, a better relationship between house and garden or simply more space, your designer will advise you on how to achieve this, perhaps with options.
 If you want expensive items, such as a certain brand of kitchen, or bi-fold or large sliding doors, let the designer know so the added cost can be factored into your budget.’